 KEEP OUT

-All ghosts in the vicinity, like Chancery Ln bldgs, Farmers, Central Library & Victoria Square apartments would be demolished for NZ National govt's / CERA's Blueprint Convention Centre / Te Pae.
-Some of Gloucester St would be taken for the Convention Centre & new hotels, stretching from Victoria Sq to Cathedral Sq.
-For a small city like Christchurch, NZ National govt's Blueprint Convention Centre / Te Pae was a waste of taxpayers' money.
-Never mind Christchurch hotels' conference facilities & Christchurch halls where conventions could be held.
+All ruins in the vicinity, like Chancery Ln buildings & multi-storey Farmers & Central Library & multi-storey Victoria Square apartments would be demolished for CERA's Blueprint Convention Centre / Te Pae.
+Some of Gloucester St would be taken for the Convention Centre stretching from Victoria Sq to Cathedral Sq.
+For a small city like Christchurch, CERA's Blueprint Convention Centre / Te Pae was a waste of taxpayers' money.
+Never mind Christchurch's surviving hotels' conference facilities & Christchurch's surviving halls where conventions could be held.

 16.11.12.
 Orange, plastic, road cones.
 Steel mesh fence cordon.
 Colombo St / Gloucester St crossing view, N red zone: Farmers carpark demolition left, abandoned Isaacs House middle, abandoned Forsyth Barr / Crowne Plaza Hotel right.
 Isaacs House & Forsyth Barr / Crowne Plaza Hotel would survive the quakes